larsjaakko/nfl-wp-charts/README.md

 ## Usage notes
 The notebook is named wp-charts.ipynb.
 Simply open it using Jupyter, tweak the parameters as you like and execute the code!

-If you simply want to see the code (and GitHub won't render the notebook), there's an HTML version included.

 ## Fonts
 The visualizations are optimized to use Nunito Sans for titles and team scores, as well as IBM Plex Mono for labels and ticks.
 Both fonts have open licences and are included in the `/fonts` folder.
 If you don't want to use these fonts, please make sure to adjust the font sizes and spacing so it looks decent.
 If you ignore the recommended fonts and use your system defaults, it'll look shitty.
 Don't be that guy.
 Fonts matter.